 Your slumbering child is slow to get up because the previous day was spent in hyper-drive and/or distracted drive.
 Too many stimuli, not enough time.
 And this can cause sleep disturbances and their active, adventurous minds have challenges shutting down.

-In fact, “If they had gone to bed when I told them to, this wouldn’t have happened,” we think and repeat.
+We think, “If they had gone to bed when I told them to, this wouldn’t have happened.”
 But they did go to bed, they just didn’t sleep.
 Ah!
 Another thing we really have no control over.
 Or, it could be the opposite.
 He’s up before you are.
 In fact, he is not only dressed, he wants to play a video game NOW.
 “Yes, my homework is done.
 Yes, I’m an A-student.
 Yes, I’m ready for the test.
 Turn on the console.
 NOW.”
 “Why, no one else is up this early and trying to play video games, what’s wrong with him?” you think.

 I’m getting to self-esteem.
 Hang in there.
 These micro-moments with our kids are where things are built or torn down.
 You don’t go away to a special retreat with a parent-kungfu-master and find parent-child nirvana.

 It really doesn’t matter as much what we think is the right way of doing things.
 What seems to matter most is how we feel about this child we’re parenting.

 Because all kids know intuitively how we feel about them, even if they can’t articulate it.